Migration and modernization: Common questions

 CentOS Stream Y Y Y

-Oracle Linux 7.7, 7.7-CI Y Y Y
+Oracle Linux 9, 8, 7.7-CI, 7.7, 6 Y Y Y

 The Migration and modernization tool is application agnostic and works for most applications.
-When you migrate a server using the Migration and modernization tool, all the applications installed on the server are migrated along with it.
-However, for some applications, alternate migration methods other than Migration and modernization may be better suited for the migration.
-For Active Directory, if hybrid environments where the on-premises site is connected to your Azure environment, you can extend your Directory into Azure by adding extra domain controllers in Azure and setting up Active Directory replication.
-If you're migrating into an isolated environment in Azure requiring its own domain controllers (or testing applications in a sandbox environment), you can migrate servers using the Migration and modernization tool.
+When you migrate a server by using the Migration and modernization tool, all the applications that you install on the server are migrated with it.
+However, alternate migration methods might be better suited to migrate some applications.

 Can I upgrade my OS while migrating?